Sirturo 100 mg tablets

 Paediatric population

-The safety and efficacy of SIRTURO in children aged < 5 years or weighing less than 15 kg have not yet been established.
+The safety and efficacy of SIRTURO in children less than 5 years of age or weighing less than 15 kg have not yet been established.

 No data are available.

-SIRTURO may be included in the treatment regimen for children greater than or equal to 5 years of age and weighing at least 15 kg with confirmed or with probable MDR-TB disease which is diagnosed based on clinical signs and symptoms of pulmonary MDR-TB, appropriate epidemiological context, and in line with international/local guidelines (see section 4.1).
+SIRTURO may be included in the treatment regimen for children greater than or equal to 5 years of age and weighing at least 15 kg with confirmed or probable pulmonary TB due to M. tuberculosis resistant to at least rifampicin and isoniazid that is diagnosed based on clinical signs and symptoms of pulmonary TB, appropriate epidemiological context, and in line with international/local guidelines (see section 4.1).

 Method of administration